saylesss88/flake/README.md

 The `oisd` blocklist isn't a flake and is updated often causing rebuilds to fail.
 When this happens, running `nix flake update` syncs the NarHash and fixes it.

-I'm working on an issue where rebuilds succeed but `home-manager` fails on rebuild.
-Adding a systemd wait was working but stopped.

 ### Scan for Infected Files